KianYang-Lee/kianyang-lee.github.io/README.md

 - To ensure `robots.txt` is included in build stage, place it under `\static` folder.
 - Include canonical link for SEO [How to specify a canonical with rel="canonical" and other methods ](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls)
+- Verified ownership using [Google Search Console](https://search.google.com/search-console/welcome) and following this advice on [SO](https://stackoverflow.com/questions/57384269/github-pages-blog-and-google-search-console-is-it-safe-to-follow-these-steps-fo)

 REF: https://stackoverflow.com/questions/72188193/whats-the-best-way-to-add-a-robots-txt-file-to-a-sveltekit-project
 REF: https://kit.svelte.dev/docs/seo